FAQ

 What equipment is required to reach the summit?

 To reach Kebnekaise’s summit, essential equipment includes hiking boots, multiple layers of clothing, crampons or microspikes, and in winter or early spring, you’ll also require avalanche safety gear (and the knowledge on how to use it).
 Trekking poles are good for stability when wading.
 GPS, map and compass are recommended.
-Talk to the guides at STF Kebnekaise Mountain Station for more detailes.
+Talk to the guides at STF Kebnekaise Mountain Station for more details.

 Can you climb Kebnekaise without a guide?